 F2.
 Does due process prevail in civil and criminal matters?
 3 / 4

 Judges render verdicts in all cases.
 While there is no trial by jury, an advisory jury system has been in place since 2008, and judges largely respect juries’ decisions.
-The courts have sometimes been accused of denying due process and impartiality to defendants in National Security Law cases.
+Ordinary legal proceedings are generally considered fair, but the courts have sometimes been accused of denying due process and impartiality to defendants in National Security Law cases.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 3 / 4

 Reports of abuse by guards in South Korea’s prisons are infrequent, and prison conditions generally meet international standards.
 Violent crime is relatively rare, but the country is still technically at war with North Korea, resulting in a heavy military presence in some areas and the constant threat of renewed combat.
-Minor incidents of violence near the de facto border are not uncommon.
+Minor incidents of violence near the de facto border are not uncommon, although in September 2018, the two Koreas signed a military confidence-building agreement calling for measures to reduce the military buildup along the Demilitarized Zone (DMZ).

 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 3 / 4

 South Korea lacks a comprehensive antidiscrimination law.
-The country’s few ethnic minorities encounter legal and societal discrimination.
-Residents who are not ethnic Koreans face extreme difficulties obtaining citizenship, which is based on parentage.
-Children of foreign-born residents in South Korea suffer from systemic exclusion from the education and medical systems.
-There are about 31,000 North Korean defectors in South Korea.
-Defectors are eligible for citizenship, but they can face months of detention and interrogations upon arrival, and some have reported abuse in custody and societal discrimination.
+Members of the country’s small population of ethnic minorities encounter legal and societal discrimination.
+Children of foreign-born residents suffer from systemic exclusion from the education and medical systems.
+There are about 30,000 North Korean defectors in South Korea.
+They can face months of detention and interrogations upon arrival, and some have reported abuse in custody and societal discrimination.

 Same-sex sexual relations are generally legal, and the law bars discrimination based on sexual orientation.
 However, there are no specific penalties for such discrimination, and transgender people are not protected as such.
-A “disgraceful conduct” provision of the Military Criminal Act is used to punish sexual acts between male soldiers, and the rule was aggressively enforced during 2017.
+A “disgraceful conduct” provision of the Military Criminal Act is used to punish sexual acts between male soldiers.

 G. PERSONAL AUTONOMY AND INDIVIDUAL RIGHTS: 13 / 16